Best Dog Water Bottles of 2026

 FAQ

-• You can absolutely use a regular water bottle for your dog.
+You can absolutely use a regular water bottle for your dog.
 My dog learned to drink from a traditional squeeze bottle and knows how to ask for it by tapping it on my running belt.
-The issue with sharing a bottle like this with your dog is that you are likely going to be spilling water and losing some, even if they are good at drinking on the go.
-Having a dedicated water bottle just for your dog(s) allows you to ensure that less water is wasted, especially in areas where water is not available.
-This also allows you to keep track of your dogs hydration levels and your own separately.
+The issue with sharing a bottle like this with your dog is that you are likely to spill some water, even if they are good at drinking on the go.
+Having a dedicated water bottle for your dog(s) helps reduce water waste, especially in areas where water is scarce.
+This also allows you to keep track of your dog’s hydration levels and your own separately.

-• Anytime you are drinking water you should be offering water to your dog.
+Anytime you are drinking water, you should offer your dog some.
 I always offer water on breaks, when I am drinking water, and at the beginning and end of a walk.
-I watch my dogs for signs of thirst during walks–if they are panting a lot or if it is warmer outside I will offer more frequently.
+I watch my dogs for signs of thirst during walks–if they are panting a lot or if it is warmer outside, I will offer more frequently.
 If you use the same bottle and offer it regularly, your dog may eventually learn to ask for water when they need it by tapping the bottle.
-As a rule we offer water every 30 minutes on long walks or adventures.
+As a rule, we offer water every 30 minutes on long walks or adventures.

-• Small bottles are convenient and useful for smaller dogs, but you can still use a larger bottle with a smaller dog, especially if you are going for a longer period of time.
+Small bottles are convenient and useful for smaller dogs, but you can still use a larger bottle with a smaller dog, especially if you are going for a longer period.
 The smallest bottle we tested was 12 ounces and is perfect for the smallest dogs.

-• We trained our dogs to drink from these water bottles by using treats.
+We trained our dogs to drink from these water bottles by using treats.
 If you have a dog that is suspicious of new things, the best way to introduce them to a new water bottle with a bowl is to put a treat into the water bowl and get them to put their nose in it.
-After a few tries with treats you can start to fill it with water and let them see that this is a safe item.
-Our most cautious dog Sunny was able to learn to drink from these bottles with a little encouragement.
-Once your dog is out on a walk or hike and starts to get thirsty, they should be drinking without issues.
+After a few tries with treats, you can start filling it with water and show them that it's safe.
+Our most cautious dog, Sunny, learned to drink from these bottles with a little encouragement.
+Once your dog is out on a walk or hike and starts to get thirsty, they should be able to drink without issue.

 How we researched and tested